 The specific objectives of the ACTA STInG are:

 Membership of the ACTA STInG is free and open to statisticians and clinicians with an interest in statistics who work in clinical trials within Australia and who support the objectives of the group.
-Membership may be requested via the contact details below.
+Membership may be requested here.

 As of December 2016, the ACTA STInG consists of 98 statisticians working in clinical trials across Australia, as well as clinicians with an interest in increasing the recognition and importance of statisticians working in clinical trials.
 Members are from a range of public and private research-focused organisations across Australia and New Zealand, including: